Stem Cell Transplant

 Our physicians have extensive experience in stem cell transplant and offer the full range of transplantation options, enabling them to treat over 70 different diseases and offer a donor for nearly every eligible patient.
 Some of the treatment therapies used for genetic disorders include lower doses of chemotherapy, which can offer improved outcomes for high-risk patients.

 The Pediatric Stem Cell Transplant program is certified by the Foundation for the Accreditation of Cellular Therapy, which establishes standards for high quality medical and laboratory practice.
+In addition, Lucile Packard Children's Hospital Stanford is nationally ranked in Cancer by U.S. News & World Report and the highest ranked in Northern California.

 Contact us online or call (650) 498-7836 for more information